danielcardeenas/sulla/README.md

 ```

 ## Sulla state
 As of version `2.3.1` it seems that sulla has reached a very rich and stable functionality and architecture.
+As much as I would love to, I cannot dedicate a lot of time to this project so please consider checking out forked version of sulla where other developers can dedicate more time and support to it.

 ## Maintainers